Common DUI Questions

 to inadequate training among other reasons, not all police officers administer

 field sobriety tests according to the required standards.
-This has led
+This can lead

 to unreliable results and inconclusive findings.